Core Concepts

 |---|---|

-payment.completed | Payment confirmed on-chain |
+checkout.completed | Hosted checkout paid and confirmed on-chain |

 How they fit together

-└── Checkout Session (one per payment attempt)
+└── Checkout session (one per purchase via POST /api/v1/checkouts)

 └── Transaction (on-chain record)

-└── Webhook (server notification)A typical flow:
+└── Webhook (server notification)Optional branch:

-- You create a payment link for your $29.99 Pro Plan.
+- You create a product for your $29.99 Pro Plan.

-payment.completedwebhook to your server. - Your server fulfills the order.
+checkout.completedto your server. - Your server fulfills the order.

 Settlements